ashutosh1802/ashutosh1802/README.md

 - 👋 Hi, I’m @ashutosh1802
-- 👀 I’m interested in Android development
+- 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning Java , animation
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail me at ashutosh.sharma1802@gmail.com